From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Methods and Results

 \subsection{Theoretical Formulations}

-\qquad The rigorous theoretical formulation of the ESPD framework is developed in this subsection.
-The relevant notations and assumptions are introduced first, followed by the exact analytical expressions and the approximation analysis.
+This subsection develops the rigorous theoretical foundation of the ESPD framework.
+We first define the governing parameters and underlying assumptions, followed by deriving the analytical expressions of the ESPD dynamics.